SENSORY GAIT

 Additional Causes Include

-Damage to spinal cord nerves or nerves that supply the extremities, such as the feet and legs, are the usual causes of sensory ataxia.
+Damage to spinal cord nerves or nerves that supply the extremities, such as the feet and legs, is the usual cause of sensory ataxia.
 Spinal cord compression, exposure to poisons like lead, mercury, and arsenic, as well as a variety of other ailments, can cause loss of feeling in the feet, hands, and torso due to nerve injury.

 Sensory Gait Symptoms

-Because the brain relies more heavily on visual information to determine body position, a person’s senses need to know where the feet and legs are positioned in relation to the environment.
+Because the brain relies more heavily on visual information to determine body position, a person’s senses need to know where the feet and legs are positioned in the environment.
 Unsteadiness and imbalance are more noticeable when the eyes are closed or when night occurs for those with Sensory Ataxia.
-A Romberg test becomes positive when your child looses his or her balance when they close their eyes during the test.
-Doctors see loss of balance with increased swaying of the body, foot movement and then falling.
+A Romberg test becomes positive when your child loses his or her balance when they close their eyes during the test.
+Doctors see loss of balance with increased swaying of the body, foot movement, and then falling.
 Additionally, those who have sensory ataxia will exhibit a positive Romberg test.

 When the dorsal columns of the spinal cord are severely damaged by syphilis, patients with Tabes Dorsalis who also have severe sensory ataxia will have a high Romberg test.
 In research, healthy individuals and more than half of the patients with cerebellar ataxia stood for 60 seconds with their eyes closed.
 Patients with sensory ataxia barely managed 10 seconds before starting to fall over.